asyncapi/website/pages/blog/2022Q1-summary.md

 ### Google Summer of Code

 We did not start well.
 We were not accepted for [Google Summer of Code](https://summerofcode.withgoogle.com).
 Don't ask me why.
 I really do not know.
-I wish I could have a clear answer from them about what failed on my end, where I made mistakes in our application. :sad:
+I wish I could have a clear answer from them about what failed on my end, where I made mistakes in our application. :cry:

 We never give up here at AsyncAPI, though. :smiley: